Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 Dive into their unique needs and internalized ableism, share ideas, and join forces to supercharge disability inclusion and banish ableism from your business culture.

-This is exactly what these two captivating disability-inclusive souls are doing at Unlearning Ableism.
+This is exactly what these two captivating disability-inclusive souls are doing.

 Celia Chartres-Aris (Née Hensman) is a multi-award-winning Disabled Government special advisor.
 She's also a campaigner, lobbyist, researcher, and policy expert advocating for the improvement of Disability equity and accessibility inclusivity.